mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

-     6. **Voice Activity Detection (VAD).**- In VAD, the goal is to determine which part of a speech signal is is an actual speech (it is not silent, noise, etc).
+     6. **Voice Activity Detection (VAD).**- In VAD, the goal is to determine which part of a speech signal is an actual speech (it is not silent, noise, etc.).
 The input is the speech signal, and the output is a binary mask for each time sample (0-1 signal in time).
-This is typically a supervised and dsicriminative classification task.
+This is typically a supervised and discriminative classification task.

          <p align="center">
           <img width="757" alt="Screenshot 2023-07-17 at 9 49 36 PM" src="https://github.com/mrezasoltani/mrezasoltani.github.io/assets/37226975/66a738f4-5d74-4834-b6b3-607958216b4e">